Due Diligence

 Have you purchased a property and then found out that it had serious problems?
 If you had more complete information, would you have made a different decision, offered a lower price or negotiated better terms for the property?

 A comprehensive due diligence report would address these concerns.
-It should include the review of the Future Land Use, zoning, entitlement and permitting processes, transportation and school concurrency, availability and capacity of utility services.
+This analysis should include the review of the Future Land Use, zoning, entitlement and permitting processes, and the availability and capacity of sewer, water and public utilities.

-Other specialty consultants would provide the boundary survey, Phase 1 Environmental Report, a Wetland and Endangered Species Report, Preliminary Geotechnical Report and for larger projects a Preliminary Traffic Report.
+Other specialty consultants, whose information would be summarized in the report, would provide the boundary survey, Phase 1 Environmental Report, a Wetland and Endangered Species Report, Preliminary Geotechnical Report and a Preliminary Traffic Report.
+A topographic and tree survey are also often included.

 Due diligence should identify properties that are viable development sites, those that can benefit from the value-added process, and to recognize opportunities and constraints relative to the property or to the geographic area.